ArielAvshalom/advanced_python_code/Homework/recreational_math.md

     <li>Note: try to have fun!
 This is an experiment and it would be good to know how to improve this assignment!
 Let me know your thoughts at the end!</li>
 </ul>

-Extra credit will be awarded for more ambitious math problems tackled and for creative errors that arise from the problem chosen (like finding an incorrect Colletz Conjecture solution :laugh:).
+Extra credit will be awarded for more ambitious math problems tackled and for creative errors that arise from the problem chosen (like finding an incorrect Colletz Conjecture solution :laughing:).